TRUSTED BY PRIVATE CLIENTS, THEIR FAMILIES & LAWYERS SINCE 2017 📧 info@novacare.org.uk 📞 0333 335 6547

 Maintain a detailed Care Needs and Wellbeing Plan

-Can I Appoint A Mixture of Professional And Lay Attorneys?
+Can I appoint a mixture of Professional and Lay (family) Attorneys?

-Yes, we're happy to support a LPA where we are willing to act alongside Lay Attorneys.
+Yes, we're happy to work alongside a lay attorney or other professional attorneys, such as solicitors.
 It is usually recommended that you appoint either more than one attorney or one attorney and one replacement attorney.
-With this in mind, you may decide to appoint a professional attorney alongside a family member or friend, or we could act as a replacement attorney.
-Of course, if you choose not to appoint a professional Attorney in your LPA, your family members or friends will still be able to seek health and care advice from a specialist, and we offer this service to lay attorneys.
+With this in mind, you may decide to appoint a professional attorney alongside a family member or friend, or we could act as the replacement attorney.

 Do you have any questions?

-Our services are provided by registered health and care professionals who are authorised and regulated to practice by Social Work England, the Nursing and Midwifery Council, Gofal Cymdeithasol Cymru or the Health and Care Professions Council.
+Our services are provided by health and care practitioners who are authorised and regulated by Social Work England, the Nursing and Midwifery Council, Gofal Cymdeithasol Cymru or the Health and Care Professions Council.

 Nova Care Consultants